Karna1014/KCPortfolio/README.md

-# PortfolioKC - BS Bootstrap
+# KCPortfolio

 **Description:**

-A professional site using Bootstrap following a set of specs and style guide to create a deployed Portfolio where perspective employers or clients can view my Portfolio.
+A professional site showcasing my best works to date.
+It includes a short Bio and a contact page along with links to my resume, Github site, and LinkedIn profile.
+Each work example includes a short description and a link to both the deployed web page, as well as the Github site where perspective employers or clients can view my Portfolio.

 Usage:
 It will be the first Point of Contact where I can showcase my applications to perspective employers/clients in multiple mediums.
 This will demonstrate my strongest work and will lead to employment.